redhat-developer/app-services-sdk-js/packages/registry-instance-sdk/README.md

 Service Registry (Apicurio Registry) instance SDK

-> NOTE: This SDK requires different authentication than management APIs

 > NOTE: SDK is designed to work with Managed version of APIcurio Registry but it can be also consumed upstream

 ### Getting Started